-The level of engineering detail required to obtain permits during the NEPA process is a critical element in environmental streamlining in the ETDM process.
-In the ETDM process both NEPA documents and permit applications will be developed using conceptual engineering information supported by required technical studies.
+The level of engineering detail required to obtain permits during the NEPA process is a critical element in the new ETDM Process.
+In the new ETDM process both NEPA documents and permit applications will be developed using conceptual engineering information supported by required technical studies.
 An important efficiency of the ETDM process is the development, through interagency coordination and consultation, of one set of engineering and environmental data to satisfy both the NEPA process and the Federal and State regulatory environmental permitting process, concurrently; thereby, eliminating duplication and delay and maintaining production schedules.